dcherrera/MacHomeBase-Public/README.md

 - 💡 [Request a Feature](https://github.com/dcherrera/MacHomeBase-Public/issues/new?template=feature_request.md)
 - ❓ [Ask a Question](https://github.com/dcherrera/MacHomeBase-Public/issues/new?template=question.md)

-## 💝 Support Development
+## 🤝 Help Development

-If MacHomeBase is useful to you, please consider supporting its development:
+Since MacHomeBase is still in development, you can help by:

-- 💰 **In-App Tips** - Available in the app's About section
+- 🐛 **Report Bugs** - Help identify issues and edge cases
-- ⭐ **Star this Repository** - Help others discover MacHomeBase
+- 💡 **Suggest Features** - Share ideas for improvement
-- 🐛 **Report Bugs** - Help improve the app for everyone
+- ⭐ **Star this Repository** - Show interest in the project
-- 💬 **Spread the Word** - Tell others about MacHomeBase
+- 📢 **Provide Feedback** - Share your experience and suggestions

 ## ❓ Frequently Asked Questions